ROHITDH/Detachable-Keys-Piano/README.md

 # Detachable-Keys-Piano
+Note: For Demo and Download section, scroll down to end.

 ## 1. ABSTRACT
 Like all other fields, technology plays a crucial role in the musical world.
 Piano being one of the undetachable members of this world has to improve for the dynamic growth of the field.